Apply for the Catalyst Awards Fourth Cohort

 Since the first call for the Healthy Ageing Catalyst Awards in 2020, Zinc and UKRI have partnered to fund entrepreneurial academics who want to translate their research into impactful and scalable products, services and interventions.
 The Awards are part of the UKRI Healthy Ageing Challenge and the Healthy Longevity Global Grand Challenge, founded by the U.S. National Academy of Medicine.
 This is a worldwide movement to improve physical, mental, and social well-being for people as they age.

-In 2022, Zinc will support its third cohort of researchers to create innovations that:
+In 2023, Zinc will support its fourth cohort of researchers to create innovations that:

 - Allow everyone to remain active, productive, independent and socially connected across generations for as long as possible;